CLARIAH/grlc/README.md

 **Copyright:**	Albert Meroño, VU University Amsterdam
 **License:**	MIT License (see [LICENSE.txt](LICENSE.txt))

+## What is grlc ?
+grlc is a lightweight server that takes SPARQL queries curated in GitHub repositories, and translates them to Linked Data Web APIs.
+This enables universal access to Linked Data.
+Users are not required to know SPARQL to query their data, but instead can access a web API.

 ## Install and run

 Running via [docker](https://www.docker.com/) is the easiest and preferred form of deploying grlc.
 You'll need a working installation of [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 To deploy grlc, just pull the latest image from Docker hub, and run docker compose with a `docker-compose.yml` that suits your needs (an [example](docker-compose.default.yml) is provided in the root directory):